musigman/book_app/readme.md

 ## Architecture
 This project develops a backend information gathering, management, and aggregation system to provide data to an existing front end interface called City Explorer.
 The information is collected across 6 APIs and consolidated using object constructors.
 The backend is written in JavaScript using Node.js.
 Libraries used in this server include express, dotenv, and cors.

+A books.sql file was created and used to create the books table in the postgres database called books_app.

 ## Change Log
 09-14-2020 4:50pm - Created repo, populated file structure, set up server.js and supporting files (package.json; lock-package.json; .env).